-Herbert Estreicher, Ph.D. joined Keller and Heckman in 2003.
-He has a broad practice in international environmental regulatory law.
+Herbert Estreicher, Ph.D. has a broad practice in international environmental regulatory law.

 Dr. Estreicher has an interdisciplinary approach combining law and science.
 He represents leading manufacturers of chemicals, pesticides, insect repellents, food additives, and consumer products before Federal and State regulatory agencies.